washerrrrrrr/SimpleNES/README.md

 =============
 An NES emulator written in C++ (now with audio!)

+This fork compiles with c++ 17 and includes some new features.

 Roughly 50-60% of games should work (ie. games that use either no mapper or mappers 1, 2, 3 and experimental support for 4, 7, 66 and 11).

 ---